 50 date ideas for less than $50 in Downtown Indy

 1. Visit Easley Winery Downtown and receive a FREE guided winery tour on Saturdays and Sundays.
 More than 2,000 wine and grape-related gadgets, home accessories, glasses, wine racks and more are available.
-You can also enjoy a glass of fine wine and great jazz at the Easley Winery ***Groovin’ in the Garden FREE concert series Saturdays, May through September.
+You can also enjoy a glass of fine wine and great jazz at the Easley Winery. *Groovin’ in the Garden is a FREE concert series on Saturdays in May through September.
 Local acts perform and carryout is available from a variety of Downtown restaurants.
-Visit www.easleywine.com for more information or call 636.4516.
+Call 636.4516 for more information.

-2. ***Head to the Canal for numerous outdoor concerts.
+2. *Head to the Canal for numerous outdoor concerts.
 Spend Thursday evenings at the Indiana Historical Society’s Concerts on the Canal!
 Enjoy FREE musical performances along the canal plaza.
 Bring your own chairs and blankets or reserve a table.
-Concerts take place every Thursday 7 p.m.
-June through mid-August.
-Log on to www.indianahistory.org for more information or call 232.1882.
+Concerts take place every Thursday May through mid-August from 6 to 8 p.m.
+Call 232.1882 fore more information.

 3. The famous LOVE sculpture at the Indianapolis Museum of Art was ranked by USA Today as one of the top ten locations for marriage proposals.
 Meander through the beautiful outdoor gardens situated on 152 acres of land.
-Adjacent to the Museum and located on 100 acres that includes woodlands, wetlands, meadows and a 35-acre lake, 100 Acres: The Virginia B. Fairbanks Art & Nature Park is one of the largest museum art parks in the country, and the only one to feature the ongoing commission of site-specific artworks.
+Visit 100 Acres: The Virginia B. Fairbanks Art & Nature Park Acres.
+Adjacent to the Museum and located on 100 acres that includes woodlands, wetlands, meadows and a 35-acre lake, 100 Acres is one of the largest museum art parks in the country, and the only one to feature the ongoing commission of site-specific artworks.
 Admission to the Museum, Lilly House and 100 acres is FREE.
-Check out www.imamuseum.org for more information or call 923.1331.
+Call 923.1331 for more information.

-5. If it’s outdoor public art you enjoy, take a stroll along Massachusetts Avenue and admire talent of many different artists.
+5. If you enjoy outdoor public art, take a stroll along Massachusetts Avenue and admire talent of many different artists.
 The Mass Ave Arts & Theater Cultural District boasts unique, one-of-a-kind art in various locations that can’t be found anywhere else in Indianapolis.
-Find out more at www.discovermassave.com.

 6. Downtown Indianapolis displays the second largest number of war memorials in the U.S. next to Washington, D.C.
 Explore them all and learn about Indiana history at www.indydt.com/Memorials.cfm.